|

 from New Orleans, Lafayette, and Ponchatoula as well as other

-parts of the area.
+parts of the state.

-SOLAR got its
+SOLAR

-the Baton Rouge area started communicating via
+Rouge area started communicating via the internet about starting a

+rocketry club.
 The first launch was held in Port Allen at the

-field adjacent to the Port of Baton Rouge and
+field adjacent to the Port of Baton Rouge and Alexandria Park.

-attendance at the inaugural launch included Joe
+Records show those in attendance at the inaugural launch included Joe

-Alain, Steve Kennedy, Steve Sliger along with
+Alain, Steve Kennedy, Steve Sliger along with some of their family

-however proved to be the only launch at that
+members.
+That launch however proved to be the only launch at that

-site as it was suggested the future launches be
+site as it was suggested the future launches be held at the field near

-Baton Rouge.
-Since then, virtually all
+the Tinseltown theater in Baton Rouge.
+After that, virtually all

 Participation in SOLAR launches does not require